PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 07:47:37
+Last updated: 2024-04-06 07:48:11
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: I hired a decorator and I asked him: "What would the inside of Tinkerbell's vagina look like?"
+And the kid just ran with it! - Quinn Garvey